EAA Awards 2014, Edinburgh Architectural Association news, Scotland architecture designs, Buildings architects, Judges

 194 Whitehouse Road – David Blaikie Architects

-Winner – Inverleith Row, Flat extension – WT Architecture
+Winner – Inverleith Row, Flat extension – designed by WT Architecture

 Inverletith - Edinburgh Architectural Association Awards 2014 Winner